-I am an associate professor in the Philosophy Department at Binghamton University, and direct the program in Philosophy, Politics, and Law.
+I am associate professor and chair of Philosophy at Binghamton University, and direct the program in Philosophy, Politics, and Law.
 I also edit the Legal Reasoning and Adjudication section at PhilPapers.
 I work primarily on topics in philosophy of law, political philosophy, and normative ethics.
 I have broad interests in each, but below are some areas of research focus.

 Philosophy of Law: